5 FAM 100

 5 FAM 115.2-2 Deputy CIO for Operations/Chief Technology Officer (DCIO/OPS)

 The Deputy CIO for Operations/Chief Technology Officer (DCIO/OPS) provides the day-to-day operations for the Department's worldwide technology infrastructure and assists and advises the CIO concerning technical operations.
-Additional duties include providing direction and policy guidance on operational activities in IRM to ensure that the Department and other foreign affairs agencies receive rapid, reliable, responsive, and secure, classified and unclassified voice and data information management operating systems, networks, and programs.
+Additional duties include providing direction and policy guidance on operational activities in DT to ensure that the Department and other foreign affairs agencies receive rapid, reliable, responsive, and secure, classified and unclassified voice and data information management operating systems, networks, and programs.
 (See 1 FAM 276.)

 5 FAM 115.2-3 Deputy CIO for Information Assurance (DCIO/IA)/Chief Information Security Officer (CISO)